 Your life is your responsibility - no one else's!

 The average human does not even reach 40% of their potential.

-We have more certainty of what celebrities are talented at or trying to be skilled at than we do our own talents.
+We have more certainty of what celebrities are talented at or trying to be skilled at than our talents.
 Why is this?
-Famous individuals branded themselves and declared to the world “this is what I am going to be known for” and then went after it, not allowing others to stop them.
+Famous individuals branded themselves and declared to the world, “this is what I am going to be known for,” and then went after it, not allowing others to stop them.
 They were 100% committed.

 Perhaps, it’s time you burned your boats and stopped rescuing yourself away from your dreams.

-Pour the gas and light the match.
+Pour the gas and light the match!

-Again and again, we hear how some model, musician, or actor was told they would not make it, but they chose to believe in themselves more than in that person’s belief.
-Yet, so many people choose to have a different belief system – believing in others opinions than the certainty of their self.
+Again and again, we hear how some model, musician, entrepreneur, innovator, or actor was told they would not make it, but they chose to believe in themselves more than in that person’s belief.
+Yet, so many people want to believe in themselves but allow others’ opinions to control their self-belief in themselves.

-You must go after your dreams full-heartedly, removing failure from the table, and not taking “no” for an answer.
-Even when times feel hard, and you are overcome with fear and doubt, you must believe you can and will persevere, with the belief and faith that you have made it to your highest potential – to that ultimate dream your heart yearns for day after day.
+You must go after your dreams full-heartedly, removing failure from the table and not taking “no” for an answer.
+Besides, a step forward is a step forward.
+Even when times feel stiff, and you are overcome with fear and doubt, you must believe you can and will persevere, with the belief and faith that you have made it to your highest potential – to that ultimate dream your heart yearns for day after day.

 Becoming your best self is a journey, not a destination.